madera/cryptox/README.md

 [Message Digests](https://en.wikipedia.org/wiki/Cryptographic_hash_function) are implemented using cryptox::message_digester\<Algorithm\>, which is a class template that takes the desired hashing algorithm as a parameter.
 However, there are two high-level functions that ease most use cases.

-A Message Digest is defined as a function that reduces a given input to a fixed width binary value, called the Digest, or more commonly, the hash.
+A Message Digest is defined as a function that reduces a given input to a fixed width binary value, called the Digest, or more commonly, the Hash.

-For the purposes of simplification, this library uses digest for binary values, and hash for textual hexadecimal representations.
+For the purposes of simplification, this library uses the words *digest* for binary values, and *hash* for textual hexadecimal representations of the digest.
+However, they have the same meaning in academic publishing.

 #### High-level API